‘He must’ve been so cold’: who were the 21 who died in ultramarathon tragedy?

 21 people died during a 100km ultramarathon race in Baiyin, China when severe weather struck.
-Photo: Artwork
+Photo: Handout

 China’s ultramarathon disaster: who were the 21 runners who died in a sudden storm on a mountainside?